 (C) this Agreement and each Transaction entered into by it hereunder is undertaken in conjunction with a line of business for purposes of the U.S. Commodity Futures Trading Commission’s Statement of Policy Concerning Swap Transactions.

-(2) (A) Party A covenants until all amounts of principal, interest and all other amounts due to the Lenders under the Facility Agreement have been paid in full
+(2) (A) Party A covenants until all amounts of principal, interest and all other amounts due to the Lenders under the Facility Agreement have been paid in full.:

 (i) to make available on a substantially continuous basis either on “EDGAR” or Party A’s home page on the “World Wide Web” at www.enron.com, or otherwise to transmit to Party B    (1) promptly after the sending or filing thereof, a copy of each of Party A’s reports on Form 8-K (or any comparable form), (2) promptly after the filing or sending thereof, and in any event within 45 days after the end of each of the first three fiscal quarters of each fiscal year of Party A, a copy of Party A’s report on Form 10-Q (or any comparable form) for such quarter, which report will include Party A’s quarterly unaudited consolidated financial statements as of the end of and for such quarter, and (3) promptly after the filing or sending thereof, and in any event within 90 days after the end of each fiscal year of Party A, a copy of Party A’s annual report which it sends to its public security holders, and a copy of Party A’s report on Form 10-K (or any comparable form) for such year, which annual report will include Party A’s annual audited consolidated financial statements as of the end of and for such year.